Search our comprehensive guide to find out how to dispose of specific items.

 Video tapes can be placed in the red landfill bin.

 Garden waste, including lawn clippings, prunings, small sticks, twigs, flowers and leaves can be placed in the green garden organic bin.
-Note: large stumps and branches are hazardous and must be cut into smaller pieces before being placed into the green garden organic bin.
+Note: large stumps and branches are hazardous and must be cut into smaller pieces before being placed into the green garden organic bin or dispose at the transfer station.

 White goods in good working condition, including fridges, washing machines and clothes dryers, can be donated to charities such as St Vincent DePaul or West Welcome Wagon, who offer a collection service for certain items. * St Vincent DePaul - Call your local Vinnies to help facilitate pick up of your white goods, which can then either be sold, or used in one of our support services, both of which ultimately help people experiencing disadvantage.
 Not every Vinnies shop can accept furniture so if you are thinking of donating to Vinnies please call ahead to ensure we can accept your kind donations. * Please allow 1-2 weeks for us to arrange a pick-up for you. * Phone: 1800 621 349 [tel:1800621349]. * Email: material.donations@svdp-vic.org.au [material.donations@svdp-vic.org.au] * Operating Hours: Monday to Friday 8.30am to 4.30pm (excluding Public Holidays).
 White goods at the end of their useful life can be disposed of through the transfer station.

-Small amounts of window glass can be placed in the red landfill bin.
-Larger glass sheets can be wrapped in an old tarp or blanket and safely broken into smaller pieces.
-Carefully bag the smaller glass pieces and place into the red landfill bin.
-Sheet glass cannot be recycled as the melting properties differ to those of food-grade glass.
+Window glass can be wrapped in paper or cardboard and placed in the red landfill bin Sheet glass cannot be recycled as the melting properties differ to those of food-grade glass.

 Cardboard boxes can be placed in the yellow recycling bin.
-The inner foil bag can be placed in the red landfill bin or can go in the “RedCycle [http://www.redcycle.net.au/]” bin at the front of participating supermarkets (free).
+The inner foil bag can be placed in the orange bag for recycling.
+Soft Plastic Program - Pyrenees Shire Council [https://www.pyrenees.vic.gov.au/Residents/Waste-and-Recycling/Soft-Plastic]

 Treated timber or MDF (chipboard) can't be accepted in the garden organic bin.
 Some items can be disposed as hard waste at the transfer stations.
 Contact Council to confirm your material disposal.

 Wrapping paper that is not shiny foil or plastic can be placed in the yellow recycling bin.
-Cellophane or shiny foil should be placed in the red landfill bin.
+Cellophane or shiny foil should be placed in the orange bag for recycling.
+Soft Plastic Program - Pyrenees Shire Council [https://www.pyrenees.vic.gov.au/Residents/Waste-and-Recycling/Soft-Plastic]

 X-ray films can't be recycled through your yellow recycling bin.
 Find other facilities that accept x-rays through the Recycling Near You [http://recyclingnearyou.com.au/] website.
 Some organisations will accept old x-rays for recycling via mail.